rosen-bridge/utils/packages/tx-pot/README.md

 };
 ```

 The `validate` flag in `getTxsByStatus` arguments specifies if the fetched transactions should be validated.
-Similar to `sent` transactions, chain validation and registered validator will be checked.
+Similar to `sent` transactions, chain validation and the registered validators will be checked.
 **Note that submit validators won't be checked in here either**.

-Again similar to `sent` transactions, if the transaction is not valid, the `lastCheck` column will be checked and only if enough blocks is passed from it, the status will be updated to `invalid`.
-The remaining valid txs will be returned.
+Again similar to `sent` transactions, if the transaction is not valid, the `lastCheck` column will be checked and only if enough blocks are passed from it, the status will be updated to `invalid`.
+The remaining valid transactions will be returned.

 ### Transaction Validations

 There are three types of validators in `TxPot`.
-First one is to validate chain conditions, which is checked by chain manager (`isTxValid` function described in [Network Interface
+The first one is to validate chain conditions, which are checked by the chain manager (`isTxValid` function described in [Network Interface
 ](#istxvalid)).
-Second one is the validators registered by superior package using `registerValidator`.
+The second one is the validators registered by the superior package using `registerValidator`.
-Third one is the submit-only validators, which should be registered by `registerSubmitValidator`.
+The third one is the submit-only validators, which should be registered by `registerSubmitValidator`.
 Note that the third one will be called only before attempting to submit a transaction and won't be called in any other cases (such as processing `sent` transactions).

-The second type of validators, require chain, transaction type and an id to be registered.
-While validating a transaction, the validators will be filtered by transaction's chain and type.
+The second type of validator, requires chain, transaction type and an id to be registered.
+Id only identifies the validator and won't be used while validating transactions.
 Multiple validators can be registered for a single chain and transaction type using different ids.
-Registering new validator with same chain, type and id will override the previous one.
+Registering a new validator with the same chain, type and id will override the previous one.
 Example:

 ```ts
 import { s1ErgoPaymentTxValidator } from '../service1/validators';